ruby-mutiny/mutiny/README.md

 * Prepare for first round of experiments
   * Investigate whether it makes sense to separate mutation creating component from mutation analysis component
-      * Try new approach to specifying mutaiton operators
-          * Add a Rewrite class to Ast module which can build and apply rewritings based on syntax in comments
-          * Add notions of MutationOperator that are specified with single rewrite, and with several rewrites.
       * Fix mutation operators that operate on literals to work with variables too
       * Additional mutator.feature that tests a sensible error is reported when an unknown mutation operator is configured
       * Additional mutator.feature that tests that >1 mutant can be seeded on a single line